andre-j3sus/andre-j3sus/README.md

 - 🔭 I am currently involved in the development of the [`PHYLOViZ Web Platform`](https://github.com/phyloviz/phyloviz-web-platform)

-- 🌱 My ongoing studies focus on `Distributed Systems ☁️` and `Artificial Intelligence 🧠`
+- 🌱 My ongoing studies focus on `Distributed Systems☁️` and `Artificial Intelligence🧠`

-- 💬 Feel free to reach out to me for any questions or discussions related to `Web Development`
+- 💬 Feel free to reach out to me for any questions or discussions related to `Web Development🌐`

 - ⚡ I find joy in `Travel✈️`, `Reading📖`, embracing the spirit of `Rock Music🤘`, and staying active through `Workouts💪`